 Many of the world's biggest discoveries and decisions in science, technology, business, medicine, politics, and society as a whole, are now being made on the basis of analyzing data.
-At the same time, it is surprisingly easy to make errors or come to false conclusions from data analysis alone.
-Professor Widom's seminars, tutorials, and short-courses provide a broad introduction to big data and data science, including history, case studies, pitfalls, and basic tools & techniques for data collection, analysis, and visualization.
+Professor Widom's seminars, tutorials, and short-courses provide an introduction to big data and data science, including some history, case studies, and common pitfalls, along with broad hands-on coverage of tools & techniques for data collection, analysis, and visualization.

 Formats range from 2 hour seminars, to 1-2 day tutorials, to a weeklong course.
 Depending on the desired format and the background of the students, the following topics may be covered.